learningequality/kolibri-docs/docs/install/raspberry_pi.rst

 3. Insert the SD card in the Raspberry Pi.
 4. Power on the Raspberry Pi and wait.
 The process takes less than 5 minutes in a model 4, but in other models can take longer.
 You may observe some ``Failure`` messages during this process, which is normal.

-.. warning:: After installing the image, a ssh server is installed with the user ``pi`` and the password ``kolibrifly``.
+.. warning:: After installing the image, an ssh server is installed with the user ``pi`` and the password ``kolibrifly``.
 You should immediately change the password to ensure that your server is secure.

 After following the above steps the Raspberry Pi will provide a WiFi network named under the ssid ``kolibri`` without any password.
 The Kolibri server will be accessible at the URL ``http://10.10.10.10``.